digvijaygole777/Bank-Marketing-Analysis/README.md

 # Project Name/Intro:
 ### - Project Name: Kdd_project_8
 ### - Project Introduction:
-*Social media and social networking sites are online platforms where people can connect with their real-life family, friends, and colleagues, and build new relations with others who share similar interests.
-The most popular English social media sites in 2019 are Twitter, Facebook, and Reddit.
-Our aim is to handle the social media related dataset by using classification, regression, performing Sentiment analysis and using various machine learning algorithm on the same.
-We have selected the social media dataset because it can have huge variety of subdomains, multiple attributes, large number of data points and much more.*
+Nowadays customer is becoming more sophisticated about their choice and quality of service being served to them.
+Throughout the life, customers try their best to fulfill their demands.
+The place where things are swapped or say common needs are fulfilled is called the market.
+The efforts to make people aware of your offerings inspiring them to deal with you and let them believe that in doing so, they are fulfilling their needs at its best is called marketing.
+After the banking sector improvements, marketing has established as a more combined function within financial service.
+Financial institutions as banks have done rapid changes in the operational environment.
+The marketing of bank products has become a very difficult subject as it involves the knowledge of economics, sociology, psychology and also essential marketing idea.
+In marketing, it is the customer who has the personal choice and the intonation of effective marketing of banking products lies in the regular and professional tactic towards fulfilling customer’s needs.

 ### - Team Introduction:
 *Aniruddha Sudhindra Shirahatti, Chandrakanth Rajesh, Digvijay Gole, Krishna Vishwanatham, Yash Bonde.*
 *We are having common interest in pursuing specialization in the field of Data Science.
-We as a group are planning to work on social media dataset to implement the data mining concepts.*
+We as a group are planning to work on Bank Marketing Data Set to implement the data mining concepts.*

 # Data and Source description:-
-*-Social media analytics is the practice of gathering data from social media websites and analyzing that data to make business decisions.*

-*-The most common use of social media analytics is to mine customer sentiment to support marketing and customer service activities.*

-*-The first step in a social media dataset analysis is to determine for which  goals the data that is gathered and analyzed will benefit.
-Typical objectives include classification of the choices made by social media profile, performing sentiment analysis on the profile, getting feedback on topics,products and services, and improving public opinion for a particular topic.More advanced types of social media analysis involve sentiment analytics.*

-*-This practice involves sophisticated natural-language-processing machine learning algorithms parsing the text in a person's social media post about a company to understand the meaning behind that person's statement.*

-*-These algorithms can create a quantified score of the public's feelings toward a company based on social media interactions and give reports to management on how well the company interacts with customers.*

-*-There are a number of types of social media analytics tools for analyzing unstructured data found in tweets and Facebook posts.*

-*-In addition to text analysis, many enterprise-level social media analytics tools will harvest and store the data.*

-*-As more social media analytics rely on machine learning, popular open platforms like R, Python and TensorFlow serve as social media analytics tools.*
+The data is related with direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.

+Input variables:
+-bank client data:
+1 - age (numeric)
+2 - job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')
+3 - marital : marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed)
+4 - education (categorical: 'basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown')
+5 - default: has credit in default? (categorical: 'no','yes','unknown')
+6 - housing: has housing loan? (categorical: 'no','yes','unknown')
+7 - loan: has personal loan? (categorical: 'no','yes','unknown')
+- related with the last contact of the current campaign:
+8 - contact: contact communication type (categorical: 'cellular','telephone')
+9 - month: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec') 10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri') 11 - duration: last contact duration, in seconds (numeric).
+Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
+Yet, the duration is not known before a call is performed.
+Also, after the end of the call y is obviously known.
+Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.
+- other attributes:
+12 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact) 13 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
+14 - previous: number of contacts performed before this campaign and for this client (numeric) 15 - poutcome: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success')
+- social and economic context attributes
+16 - emp.var.rate: employment variation rate - quarterly indicator (numeric)
+17 - cons.price.idx: consumer price index - monthly indicator (numeric)
+18 - cons.conf.idx: consumer confidence index - monthly indicator (numeric)
+19 - euribor3m: euribor 3 month rate - daily indicator (numeric)
+20 - nr.employed: number of employees - quarterly indicator (numeric)

+Output variable (desired target):
+21 - y - has the client subscribed a term deposit? (binary: 'yes','no')

 # Core Technical Concepts

 ### - Application of the CRISP-DM Process:
-**1. Business/Research Understanding Phase -** *In this phase, we have explored various resources on the internet to learn about the challenges and applications of the social media data for data mining.
-We did our research on how the social media data can be used to uncover knowledge in various domains like branding and marketing, crime and law enforcement, crisis monitoring and management, as well as public and personalized health management, etc.*
+**1. Business/Research Understanding Phase -** *In this phase, we have explored various resources on the internet to learn about the challenges and applications of the Bank marketing dataset for data mining.
+We did our research on how the Bank marketing dataset can be used to uncover knowledge in various domains like branding and marketing,lending loans or capitals,morgage values,and management, as well as public and personalized insurances .*

 **2. Data Understanding Phase -** *In this phase, we will make observations by looking at the data and checking of the relationship among the variables, potential independent and dependent variables, continuous variables, flag variables, categorical varaibles, mean, median and standard deviation in the data fetaures.*